Tiger Badge for Cub Scouts

 Race Time Adventure

-The Race Time adventure is a fun project for Scouts and their adult partners.
-They build and decorate a Pinewood Derby car or a Raingutter Regatta boat together.
-They learn the rules of the race and discuss how to show good sportsmanship.
-Finally, they race their vehicle.
+Scouts build and decorate either a Pinewood Derby car or a Raingutter Regatta boat with their adult partner.
+They learn the rules for their race.
+Scouts talk about how to show good sportsmanship.
+They then take part in the race and cheer for others.

 Race Time Adventure Requirements